 In egregious cases, such as deliberate abuse, the senior may be entitled to punitive damages.

 Talk to a respected Knoxville nursing home abuse and neglect attorney now

 Don’t let your parent or loved one suffer in silence.
-At Banks and Jones, we take immediate action to stop the abuse by filling a lawsuit and notifying the proper agencies.
-We fight tirelessly for seniors because we know everyone deserves to enjoy their remaining years with dignity, respect, and without fear of harm.
+At Banks & Jones, we take immediate action to stop the abuse by filling a lawsuit and notifying the proper agencies.
+We fight tirelessly for seniors because we know everyone deserves to enjoy his or her remaining years with dignity, respect, and without fear of harm.
 We meet with seniors in convenient locations.
-To discuss your claim please phone us at 865.407.2122 or contact us today.
+To discuss your claim please contact us or call 865-546-2141 to schedule an appointment today.